 Norfolk Broads Direct (NBD) own their own fleet of cruisers and day boats, and run the Broads Tours sightseeing ferries which can be booked and embarked on within a 5 minute walk from the cottage.
 So whether you want a canoe, day boat or day cruiser, or fancy a skippered trip whilst enjoying a daytime commentary, or musical evening excursion everything is right on your doorstep.
 Hire a day boat for your stay and take a trip through the "chocolate box" thatched cottages with gardens rolling down to the riverside and into the massive Wroxham Broad, and on to Horning, the second main village, and stop for lunch at one of the riverside pubs.
 All can be done in a day!

-Norfolk Broads Direct also manage Wherry Cottage for the owners during your stay and their experienced staff will look after your arrival and departure and help with any problems you may encounter during your stay.
+Norfolk Cleaning Ltd manage Wherry Cottage for the owners during your stay and their experienced staff will help with any problems you may encounter during your stay.
 Full details when you book.
 Over the years many boat yards have developed the whole area, and created a bustling village atmosphere with marinas, riverside pubs restaurants and cafes, with every conceivable type of take-away, gift and souvenir shops, a large supermarket and department store.
 You can even enjoy a carvery in the riverside restaurant of Hotel Wroxham looking across the water to your cottage.
 We offer 10% discount on day boat hire from Wroxham Boat Hire directly opposite the cottage, and we can arrange a luxury bespoke private boat charter (for 9) for that special champagne celebration.
 Ask for details.